 Regarding A1-1, for details on the association, multiple spatial adaptation patterns can be associated with individual CSI-RS resource so that UEs can be enabled to provide report(s) with respect to one or more of the CSI-RS resources.

 Regarding A1-2, for details on the association, multiple spatial adaptation patterns can be associated with a single CSI-RS resource while different subsets of the CSI-RS resource can be configured corresponding to each spatial adaptation pattern so that UEs can be enabled to provide report(s) with respect to one or more of the configured subsets of the CSI-RS resource.

+[ETRI]:

+For enhancements on CSI-RS resource configuration, further consider the following two options:

+Option 1: Each CSI-RS resource can be associated with one or more spatial adaptation patterns (A1-2)

+Option 2: Each CSI-RS resource can be associated with only one spatial adaptation pattern (A1-1)

 FL summary